andrewMacmurray/elm-simple-animation/README.md

 ![spin-and-slide](https://user-images.githubusercontent.com/14013616/103415754-7ae7bc00-4b7b-11eb-8353-66733c2f2209.gif)

-## Animating SVG, Elm UI and Others
+## Rendering Animations with SVG, Elm UI and Others

 So you can use your own version of `elm/svg` and `mdgriffith/elm-ui` (or whatever `Html` abstraction you use) there are some helpers that let you create animated versions: